sejalvaidya/serverless-workshop/setup.md

 ```
 > (serverless-workshop) serverless-workshop>$

-The following setup will now happen inside the virtual environment you created.
+Virtual environment is activated.
+The rest of the setup will now happen inside the virtual environment you created.
 This is to avoid overriding any default settings or lib versions.

 **C) Install node/npm**